 Teratoma

 A teratoma is a rare type of germ cell tumor that may contain immature or fully formed tissue, including teeth, hair, bone and muscle.
-Teratomas may be cancerous or noncancerous, and they can affect people of all ages.
+Most teratomas are benign (noncancerous) but they can be malignant (cancerous).
 Treatment involves surgical removal.
 Cancerous teratomas may require chemotherapy, radiation therapy or other cancer treatments.

 Overview